 It’s not really at all about Windhorst’s integrity, and it’s much less about his talent as a reporter than it is about the power of the pen and diverse human relations.
 It’s hard to think it all wouldn’t have gone a lot better if Windhorst had shared more of his leads — like those “lots of dirty stories” that he “couldn’t confirm 100%” back when LeBron was a Cav — with someone who might have been better positioned to chase them down or otherwise more usefully communicate about them with LeBron, the Cavaliers, or whomever.
 It’s even harder to think it wouldn’t have gone better if Cleveland’s press outlets would have devoted more resources to put more (and diverse) talent on the Cavaliers beat.
 Maybe the next time a once-in-a-generation athlete is native to Northeast Ohio and plays professionally here, we’ll get it right.
 Looking at the way ESPN is smothering the Heat beat with its “historical committment,” at least we can think that someone is learning from mistakes somewhere.

-We have to assume that Windhorst will have a better go of it in Miami, as well, and hope that he does.
+Hopefully Windhorst will have a better go of it in Miami, as well.
 It’s understood that it all might have been so complicated and unprecedented that nobody would have done any better than he did here with LeBron.
 It’s also understood that there’s a tension between day-to-day beat reporting and deeply-penetrating journalism.
 Windhorst says he stands by his reporting.
 Of course, one guy can only do so much, and Windhorst did a lot.
 Still, he was paid more than anybody was paid to cover the Cavs.
 The Decision was a disaster (even Maverick admits it now), and one that essentially floored the consumers of Windhorst’s work.
 Now he’s followed LeBron to Miami for even more money, and those readers are left in the rubble.
 For them, no matter what questions were, weren’t, couldn’t have been, or shouldn’t have been asked, his time on the beat here really couldn’t have ended any worse.
 It’s only right by those readers to acknowledge that, and to ask about how it might have ended differently.